Techtonica/curriculum/testing-and-tdd/jest.md

   2. Spend ~ 30 minutes following [this Rithm School tutorial]( https://www.rithmschool.com/courses/intermediate-react/testing-with-jest) for Jest.
 No need to leave the page for the tutorial, but feel free to click around.

+  3. Spend ~ 30 minutes following [Jest Tutorial for Beginners: Getting Started With JavaScript Testing](https://www.valentinog.com/blog/jest/).
+Note that you can skip these sections for now:
+    - "Setting up the Project" - you can just add code to your existing project from step 2, so no need to do this part.
+    - "How to test React with Jest" - we'll come to that later.
+    - "Bonus: ES modules with Jest"

-  3. Spend 1 hour following this Jest Tutorial: https://flaviocopes.com/jest/.
-It reviews the things you covered with Rithm School, but moves on to more complex use cases.
+  4. Spend ~ 1 hour following this Jest Tutorial: https://flaviocopes.com/jest/.
+It reviews some of the things you just covered, but moves on to more complex use cases.
 Try to run the tests described yourself locally, even if it may not make sense yet.

   ### Common Mistakes / Misconceptions